frod25/Mod1-RubyCLIProject-LinkWorm/README.md

 # LinkWorm :bug: :bug:

 **LinkWorm** is a CLI app that allows you to save links, view all links you've saved, select favorites and mark the ones you've visited.
 All links are stored in your own private repository.
 Built using Ruby and countless Gems.

-Made with love by [Senada Kadric](https://github.com/senadakadric) and [Felix Rodriguez](https://github.com/frod25).
+Made with :heart: by [Senada Kadric](https://github.com/senadakadric) and [Felix Rodriguez](https://github.com/frod25).

 ![How to run](https://i.imgur.com/7FVvIvx.png)